 Visiting Student Scholars.
 When the visitor is a student, however, a less formal process applies.

 The information on this page is in regard to visiting student scholars.

 Invitations should be made in writing and specify the student's expected period of study at CGU.
 Because the individual is a student, visits are defined by the semesters announced in the Academic Calendar.

 For international student visitors, the specific dates of arrival and termination of the study period should be documented for Immigration and Customs Enforcement (ICE) purposes.
 Individuals should consult with International Student Services for assistance with visa requests.

 Form: Registration Form for Visiting Students (found on the Registrar's Form Index)

 Individuals must register as Exchange Students, even if the student will not undertake unit-bearing courses.
 The Exchange Student status provides the visitor with a CGU e-mail address and library privileges.

-Individuals complete and submit the Visiting Student Registration Form to the inviting department.
+Individuals complete and submit the Registration Form for Visitng Students to the inviting department.
 Visitors who do not enroll in unit-bearing courses must register for the Visiting Student Scholar designation.
 This designation requires enrollment in SUBJ 000, where SUBJ is the discipline or field of the department extending the invitation to the student.